lwz7512/next-smooth-doc/README.md

 > A minimal doc generator based on Next.js & mdx.

-Migrated from [smooth DOC](https://smooth-doc.com/) in 4 days.
+Migrated from [smooth DOC](https://smooth-doc.com/) in 4 days, in order to compare the framework difference.

-In order to compare the framework difference, apparently, using Nextjs are more enjoyable and easy to implement.
+Apparently, using Nextjs are more enjoyable and easy to implement.

 ## Dependency Comparision